antoinevg/GSG/luna/design/rfp.md

 The USB transport is responsible for reading host requests and sending device responses using the  USBDeviceController peripheral driver.

 #### 3.3.2.
-Command Serialization
+Command Serialisation

-Command Serialization is responsible for:
+Command Serialisation is responsible for:

-* Deserializing commands read from the USB transport to a Rust representation.
+* Deserialising commands read from the USB transport to a Rust representation.
-* Serializing command responses in Rust representation to USB transport responses.
+* Serialising command responses in Rust representation to USB transport responses.

 #### 3.3.3.
 Command Dispatch

 Command dispatch is responsible for:

 * Dispatching GCP commands in Rust representation to their corresponding Rust implementations.
-* Scheduling the command response for serialization and transport.
+* Scheduling the command response for serialisation and transport.

 #### Reference Implementation